dan-niles/gsoc-2024/README.md

 # Google Summer of Code 2024 - Kiwix

-During the summer of 2024, I participated in [Google Summer of Code](https://summerofcode.withgoogle.com/) (GSoC) with [Kiwix](https://kiwix.org/), working on a project titled YouTube UI Revamp.
+During the summer of 2024, I participated in [Google Summer of Code](https://summerofcode.withgoogle.com/) (GSoC) with [Kiwix](https://kiwix.org/), working on a project titled **YouTube UI Revamp**.
 This document outlines the initial tasks, changes made throughout the project, developments achieved, and work that remains to be done.

 ## About Kiwix